Chainstride-Capital/aegis/README.md

 ### Support

 Aegis currently natively supports Uniswap V2, Pancakeswap, and Sushiswap.
-Uniswap v3 compatibility is not yet implemented.
+Uniswap V3 compatibility is not yet implemented.
 Aegis can be easily extended to work with any Uniswap V2 based DEX (QuickSwap, Pangolin, etc).

 See `AegisERC20.sol` for an example implementation of Aegis in a token contract.

+### Development status

+[x] Uniswap V2-based exchange support
+[x] Multiple pluggable strategies
+[x] Token vesting on bot detection
+[x] Token confiscation on bot detection
+[x] Revert transaction on bot detection
+[ ] Partial token vesting on bot detection
+[ ] Mint tokens back to DEX pair on bot detection